kammitama5/kammitama5.github.io/_posts/2018-2-17-Saturday-February-17th.md

 - I'm on Chapter 13 out of 15 on Compilers!
 I should be done by tomorrow or Monday latest!
 - I'm also going to start reading Kleene's "Mathematical Logic" book in the evenings.
 - Once the week starts (ie Tuesday), it's back into my Nanodegree (Data Science).
+- Oh yeah..class starts from Tuesday, but I also have this JPL thing to go to on Thursday with my mentor!
-- I hope I can also get some of the paper I have to read in this weekend, but that depends.
+- I hope I can also get some of the paper (I have to read) in this weekend, but that depends.

 ## Spent today
 - Today, I visited my Hackerspace and learned a bit about PyQt.
 So, since there is a long weekend,